Saturday, October 31, 2009

 Now, I did delve into some actual biology to see what made sense to me.
 I’ll leave things like fungi alone for now.
 The association I make with biology is, I learned today, called physiology, which is to study functions of cells, tissues and organs.
 I managed to cover the basics of DNA and cellular compartmentalization.

 Despite reading second year college texts, there was nothing there I didn’t learn in grade seven science class.
 No, I am not exaggerating.
 That year, myself, Mike Zimmerman, Graham Smith and Gerald Swichenuik built a model animal cell for the science fair.
 I was already 12 years old, playing in a band, and totally aware the facts of life.
-My motive was to meet women from out of town and as I had already done some biology experiments of my own.
+My motive was to meet women at the science far, that is, women from out of town as, you see, I had already done some biology experiments of my own.

 Tuesday, October 20, 2009